 Phaeomelanin Intensity

-Different amounts of red pigment create phaeomelanin intensity variation from white to yellow up to red.
+Different amounts of red pigment in the hair shaft create a range of colors from cream to yellow to red.
 Intensity is a complex trait controlled by a number of different genes.

 What is Phaeomelanin Intensity?

-Phaeomelanin is a red pigment and one of two pigment types in our dog’s coat.
+Phaeomelanin is a red pigment.
+It is one of the two pigment types in our dog’s coat.
 The other one is eumelanin which is responsible for black or brown coat colors.

 Pigment Types in Dogs Phaeomelanin Intensity Scale

-In some breeds, the color of phaeomelanin-pigmented areas is rather uniform due to selective breeding.
-When we think of West Highland White Terriers, Irish Red Setters or Irish Soft Coated Wheaten Terriers we expect a certain color.
+Many breeds aim for one general shade of phaeomelanin.
+When we think of West Highland White Terriers, Irish Red Setters, or Irish Soft Coated Wheaten Terriers we expect a certain color.

 In other dog breeds, there is more variation.
-Labrador Retrievers, Chihuahua or German Shepherd Dogs come in all colors from cream to red.
-And Poodles even have a number of varieties each with a distinct phaeomelanin intensity (white, apricot, red).
+Labrador Retrievers, Chihuahuas or German Shepherd Dogs come in all colors from cream to red.
+And dogs with graying often have faded red colors.

 Genes Controlling Phaeomelanin Intensity

-At the time of writing, five different loci influencing red intensity have been detected[1]:
+So far, five different genes that affect red intensity have been detected[1]:

 • MFSD12 on dog chromosome 20 explains color variation in Labradors and Golden Retrievers[3].

-• The KITLG variants differ in copy number of a control element which creates many different versions of this gene associated with different pigment intensities[4].
-This explains color variation in Poodles, Nova Scotia Duck Tolling Retrievers and Irish Setters.
+• KITLG explains color variation in Poodles, Nova Scotia Duck Tolling Retrievers and Irish Setters[4].

-• Three loci found on chromosomes 2, 18 and 21 seem to be linked to phaeomelanin intensity but their role in pigmentation is unknown.
+• Three loci found on chromosomes 2, 18 and 21 seem to be linked to red intensity.

-So in fact, pigment intensity seems to be a multigenic trait not controlled by a single I-Locus.
 But even the five loci known at the time of writing can only explain about 70 % of pheomelanin intensity variation found in dogs[1].
-So there seems to be even more to discover.
+So there is still more to discover.

 Interestingly, KITLG on dog chromosome 15 might be linked to pigment fading.
-In Poodles, “red/red” on this locus translates to no graying, “red/cream” means a little graying, and “cream/cream” predicts heavy graying.
+In Poodles, “red/red” translates to no graying, “red/cream” means a little graying, and “cream/cream” predicts heavy graying.

 This not only causes the graying of eumelanin colors, but also the fading of red colors over time.
-For example, Poodles that are born red may still lighten to apricot!
+For example, Poodle puppies that are born red may still lighten to apricot over time!

 Cream

-Dog breeds with very diluted red pigment have a biscuit, cream, ivory white, or off-white color intensity.
+Dog breeds with very diluted red pigment have a biscuit, cream, ivory, or off-white color.

 • American Eskimo Dog